amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 ### Search by a square

-The second endpoint works in a similar way to the radius-based endpoint: It supports also `GET` operations but it defines the area of search with a box: north, west, south, and east.
+The second endpoint works in a similar way to the radius-based endpoint.
+It also supports `GET` operations but it defines the area of search by a square: North, West, South, and East.

 The following example returns a list of points of interest for an area around Barcelona: